Sarrainodu: Plot

 Meanwhile, Vairam Dhanush, the son of Chief Minister Reddy, meets Paddam Veerendra, a spoilt brat.
 Veerendra and his rich father seeks Dhanush's help as Veerendra assaulted and killed a girl in a drug overdose.
 The girl's parents seek Hansitha's help when they file the petition in the court.
 Due to the lack of evidence and the embarrassment faced in the court, the girl's parents commit suicide.
 An enraged Gana thrashes Dhanush's lawyer Govindaraju and chops Veerendra's legs, which enrages Dhanush.
 After learning about his actions, Hansitha falls for Gana and promises to marry him if he swears in the presence of God that he will not indulge in violence.
 When Gana is about to take the oath at the temple, a badly injured Jaanu arrives, running from Dhanush's henchmen who are trying to kill her.
 Gana thrashes the thugs and protects Jaanu.
 At Gana's house, Jaanu reveals that she did not reject Gana.

-Gana had arrived at Jaanu's village and had saved her from Obul Reddy, Dhanush's henchmen, and later declined the marriage.
+Past: Gana had arrived at Jaanu's village and had saved her from Obul Reddy, Dhanush's henchmen, and later declined the marriage.
 Jaanu explains that Dhanush had tried to blackmail Jaya Prakash as he had been protecting farmers so that they would not have to sell their lands for the laying down of oil pipelines.
 This incident infuriated Dhanush, who killed the farmers, but Jaanu intervened and insulted Dhanush.
 Dhanush killed Jaya Prakash and tried to kill Jaanu, but she narrowly escaped and was in search of Gana for days.

-After learning this, Gana goes to Dhanush's house, where he battles with his henchmen and tries to burn Dhanush alive, but Dhanush escapes.
+Present: After learning this, Gana goes to Dhanush's house, where he battles with his henchmen and tries to burn Dhanush alive, but Dhanush escapes.
 Gana is questioned for the attack, but claims that other people had thrashed Dhanush.
 Eventually, Obul Reddy reveals the truth about the atrocities that Dhanush had committed in the village, and the media is thrown into an uproar.
-Dhanush arrives at DGP Ranjit's office to surrender, but Dhanush shoots Ranjit and tries to kill Umapati, but Sripati takes the bullet and is left for dead.
+Dhanush arrives at DGP Mallikarjun's office to surrender but ends up shooting Mallikarjun and tries to kill Umapati, but Sripati takes the bullet and is left for dead.
 Reddy stops Dhanush from shooting anyone and tells Umapati to call Gana and make him surrender to Dhanush.
 Gana arrives and is told that Sripati will be saved if he surrenders, Gana does so and is stabbed by Dhanush and his men.
 Umapathi tells Reddy that if Sripathi is dead, then Reddy and Dhanush will be dead.
-Reddy tells Dhanush to kill Sripati and an enraged Gana kills Reddy's bodyguards and Reddy.
+Reddy tells Dhanush to kill Sripati and an enraged Gana kills Reddy's bodyguards and assassinates Reddy.
 Gana fights Dhanush and decapitates him with an axe.
-Later, Gana and Ranjit tell a cover story to the media that Reddy and Dhanush were killed while trying to protect Ranjit from unknown terrorists.
+Later, Gana and Mallikarjun tell a cover story to the media that Reddy and Dhanush were killed while trying to protect Mallikarjun from unknown terrorists.
 Gana announces Hansitha as a new candidate to become the new CM.